The Path to Agile Testing Through Sprint Planning

-One of the key pillars of Agile is to drive effective interactions between the right individuals.
+One of the key pillars of Agile testing is to drive effective interactions between the right individuals.
 We want to structure teams that are able to deliver value in a complex environment.
 Since we believe face-to-face interaction amongst co-located individuals is the best medium of communication, we strive to create co-located teams in which all participants are delivering value, especially for our tough features/initiatives, if not all of our work.

 We believe in focusing development teams on “Working Software” or preferably “Working Tested Software” or even “Working Tested and Quality Software”.
 We show developers and testers the economic sense of maximizing testing during the build cycle.

 This is all very rational.
 People should be convinced and take action.
 So how come it is so rare to see real, continuously evolving “Working Tested and Quality Software” developed by high-performance collaborative teams of developers and testers out there?

 …Because behavior change is hard.
 As the Heath brothers write in their best-selling book Switch - behavior change comes from the emotional mind, not from the rational mind.
 They equate our emotional mind to an elephant and the rational mind to a rider trying to direct that elephant down a path.
 Not a trivial task.
 With this picture in mind, nobody should be surprised to see Scrum “teams” which look more like a collection of individuals forced together and trying to do things the old-fashioned way while displaying some compatibility with the new Scrum language.
 This is where flawed situations evolve: developers take on stories for which there’s simply no capacity to test during the sprint; teams plan tasks because planning end-to-end stories is too tough for them; or limited testing is done during the sprint but most of the real testing feedback arrives much later.